mattpilla/Lilith/README.md

 - `npm start` runs the bot!

 ### Extra
+- Permissions are tricky, so you can use [this link](https://discordapi.com/permissions.html#372759761) to generate your bot's invite link.
+My suggested permissions are set there but you can change them if you know what you're doing.
-Assets aren't being tracked in this repo.
+- Assets aren't being tracked in this repo.
 Refer to the README in the `audio` directory for more info.

 ## Commands
 - `hey`: says hi
 - `.gameon`: gives user role specified by `GAME_ROLE_NAME` in `.env` (and creates it if it doesn't exist)
-- `.gameoff`: removes the role given by `.gameon`
+- `.gameoff`: removes the role given by `.gameon` from the user
 - `.join`: joins your current voice channel and plays a sound clip
 - `.leave`: plays a sound clip then exits voice